petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-paas.md

 ### Reasons for reviewing the pricing

 We want to be making it easier for Liferay and Partner sellers to navigate between the various offerings from the pricing point of view in general.
-And in particular for the PaaS pricing, make it easier to put together a correctly sized quote and “package” for a buyer.
+And in particular for Liferay PaaS pricing, make it easier to put together a correctly sized quote and “package” for a buyer.

 Most importantly the buyer should also understand how their need is priced and what the elements are that impact it both short and long term.
-Some of things that are being evaluated and examined are:

-* What technically needs to change to have the PaaS pricing aligned as much as possible with the updated SaaS pricing.
+Before introducing a new pricing model for Liferay PaaS we are evaluating and examining what technically needs to change to have Liferay PaaS pricing aligned as much as possible with Liferay SaaS pricing.
 In particular this relates to potentially moving away from instance-based pricing.
-* Also being confident that the new SaaS pricing is working effectively, and this in part is dependent on having enough data to gain that confidence.

 ### Bundles